- 2:00 PM (Eastern)

 This is a blended format web course:

 Throughout the course, you will have the chance to participate in 3 separate live webinar lectures, one per week.
-The live events will take place on Tuesday, April 9 and Tuesday, April 16, and Tuesday, April 23 at 1:00 pm Central time.
+The live events will take place on Wednesday, May 1 and Wednesday, May 8, and Webnesday, May 15 at 1:00 pm Central time.
 The webinars will be recorded and distributed through the web course platform for asynchronous participation for those who cannot attend the live events.
 The web course space will also contain the exercises and discussions for the course.

 Image credit: multimedia by Maxim Basinski from the Noun Project